 Thus, be pro-active now to shore up your finances.

 There are few things you can control in life.
 Experiencing a global economic collapse is at the top of that list.

 No one can tell you when the recession began, or when it will end.
 If they do, they’re not a person to trust.

-What are you doing to prepare for a recession?
 How much are you able to save each month?
 What’s one area you’re struggling with and want to improve?